 One of the important considerations for men choosing a mate is the female's age.
 Age difference is not as important to women, but men in all cultures prefer young women.
-Over eons this selection criteria by men has been to their advantage for producing the maximum number of healthy offspring.
-Young women have the least chromosome damage and therefore have the best chance in producing healthy babies.
+Over eons, this selection criteria by men has been to their advantage for producing the maximum number of healthy offspring.
+Young women have the least chromosome damage and, therefore, have the best chance of producing healthy babies.

 An unconscious cue men use to recognize youth in a woman is the size of her ears compared to the size of her eyes.

-At the right is a woman with her 95 year old ears.
+At the right is a woman with her 95-year-old ears.
 (The rest of her is also 95!)
 Compare her ear size with the much younger woman above.
-Older woman who wish to appear as young as possible may want to wear their hair long to cover their ears!
+Older women who wish to appear as young as possible may want to wear their hair long to cover their ears!

 If she looks up to her left (observer's right-- as in this picture), this indicates she is thinking mental pictures about the PAST.
-(Maybe she is recalling last night!)
+(Maybe she recalls last night!)

 The eye is truly a magnificent organ with a remarkable structure that we take for granted.
-The retina (back of the eye ball) is made up of 137 million cells.
-As we look out and study the world around us there are one-and-a-half million simultaneous messages going to the brain each moment.
+For example, the retina (back of the eyeball) is made up of 137 million cells.
+As we look out and study the world around us, there are one-and-a-half million simultaneous messages going to the brain each moment.
 For efficiency, the data flow is reduced as most of the retina cells (130 million out of 137 million) see only in black and white.
 Only a relatively few cells (7 million) respond to color.
 This greatly reduces the amount of information the brain must process from moment to moment.

-The dark center of the eye, called the pupil, is constantly sending unconscious body language messages.
-Since the pupil can not be controlled consciously it is an excellent and reliable broadcaster of emotions.
-When the pupil is closed down to a small opening (when not in bright light) it indicates a lack of interest or something distasteful.
+The dark center of the eye called the pupil, is constantly sending unconscious body language messages.
+The pupil is an excellent and reliable broadcaster of emotions.
+When the pupil is closed down to a small opening (when not in bright light), it indicates a lack of interest or something distasteful.
 Dilated (wide open) pupils indicate high interest.
-When talking to a partner of the opposite sex, this high interest really may be "desire".
+The pupil dilates as much as 45% when looking at something pleasant.
+When talking to a partner of the opposite sex, this high interest may be "desire".
 When a person looks around, at the mouth and maybe even lower body parts, there is "lust in those orbs!"

 Since the eyes are our most powerful body language message transmitters, here are some general rules about using your eyes:

-- It is OK to look into the eyes of another person for longer periods of time than normal when you . . .
+It is OK to look into the eyes of another person for longer periods of time than normal under these circumstances: